 Ultrax recommends using this shampoo five times a week for optimal results.

-That tough-to-pronounce ingredient Ketoconazole can be tough on the scalp if you used every single day, so keep this in mind and don’t go over the manufacturer’s expert advice.
+That tough-to-pronounce ingredient Ketoconazole can be tough on the scalp if you use it every single day, so keep this in mind and don’t go over the manufacturer’s expert advice.

 You use Ultrax Labs Hair Surge in the same way that you would use any other shampoo.